Woodbridge Bankruptcy Lawyer

 LIFE IN WOODBRIDGE, VA

-Problems facing individuals in Woodbridge (and the rest of Prince William County) are different than those in the rest of Virginia.
+Our office has represented hundreds of people from Woodbridge, VA in bankruptcy.
+We understand that the problems facing individuals in Woodbridge (and the rest of Prince William County) are different than those in the rest of Virginia.
 Woodbridge is a suburb of Washington, D.C. with a population of 44,668.
 It is located approximately 23 miles south of DC.
 Living in the Virginia suburbs comes with increased cost of living.
 These high living expenses can be tough on many individuals and families.
 We understand the financial struggles in all of northern Virginia are different from the rest of the country.
 For many clients, even if you are making a decent income, the expenses in Woodbridge can be devastating.
 Make sure to retain a Woodbridge Bankruptcy Attorney that understands the expensive cost of living of the area.

 Qualifying for Chapter 7 Bankruptcy in Woodbridge, VA

 Filing bankruptcy can sometimes help relieve some of the financial struggles.
 To qualify for Chapter 7, the court will look at your income for the last 6 months.
 If the debtor’s income is less than or equal to the state median, they can file for Chapter 7.
 This can mean it is more difficult for individuals living in the more expensive parts of the state to qualify for a Chapter 7.
 This is a common problem for many individuals living in Woodbridge because the median income is based on incomes from all over the state.
 Living in Prince William County is drastically more expensive than living in other parts of Virginia, such as Petersburg or Williamsburg.
+This means that your Woodbridge bankruptcy attorney needs to stay on top of all the current expenses and ever changing situations in the area.

 Alternative Ways of Qualifying: The Means Test